 Annuals and biennials

-These are ideally adapted to the cutting garden: their life cycles allow them to live only one or two years and so they have evolved with a high germination rate to enable them to grow fast and produce abundant flower before they are finished for good.
+These are ideally adapted to the cutting garden: their life cycles allow them to live only one or two years and so they have evolved with a high germination rate, grow fast and produce abundant flower before they are finished for good.
 This means you can get producing a decent crop of flowers in only the first year of getting started.
 Try Cosmos, Dill, Nigella, Sweet peas, Papaver ‘Lauren’s Grape’, or Orlaya grandiflora.

 These can be a little slower to get going when compared to annuals and biennials, but what they lack in immediate bang for buck they reward in long term repeat flowering and ease of maintenance.
 To speed the process along a little you can purchase these plants as small plantlets in 8 or 9 cm pots.
 Starting them from seed can be a bit hit and miss as germination rates are lower.
 Some of the more unusual or rare perennials do need to be started by seed, however.